 Purpose of Auxilium:

 The Azusa Pacific University Honors Mentoring program, Auxilium*, is a peer-mentoring program for first semester Honors students.
 Developed to foster a sense of belonging among Honors students, the program also offers a safe place for freshman Honors students to share academic, social, and spiritual challenges.
 At APU, clubs and organizations are meant to provide a place where members can be in community with one another.
-The Honors Program is no different.
+The Honors College is no different.
 Understanding that Honors students have a unique college experience, Auxilium differs from other freshman orientation groups on campus because it is tailored to the specific challenges that Honors students face.

 *In Latin, means “to support”

 - Sophomore, junior, or senior Honors students in “active status” in the Honors College may apply.
 (See the policy on Active Status and Probation.)

 - Auxilium Peer Mentors will be chosen from applications submitted to the Honors College and reviewed by select members of the Honors College Student Advisory Board and Honors College staff.

 - Have the desire to serve as a trusted friend and colleague to incoming freshmen students.

 - Contact their mentees by August, at least one week before the start of APU’s New Student Orientation.